sol-ai/solai_evolutionary_algorithm/README.md

     $ docker-compose build
     $ docker-compose up

-To test without docker and the database:
+To test without docker and the database, run:

     $ pipenv install

-To install dependencies, and then
+to install dependencies, and then

     $ python -m solai_evolutionary_algorithm